Character Overview

 - Allies health will naturally decay, surviving for about 20 seconds without being damaged.

 - Upon death allies will explode into a ring of 14 bullets, doing 3 damage each.
-They will also drop 5 rads and have a 10% chance of dropping a pickup which is effected by the pickup modifier.
+They will also drop 5 rads and have a 10% chance of dropping a pickup which is affected by the pickup modifier.

 - Exit portals opening will cause all allies to die.
 Spawning a new one will cause it to bleed out and die as well after a moment passes.

-- Some mutations can work with Rebel's allies:
+Some mutations can work with Rebel's allies:

 - Rabbit Paw will increase their pickup droprate.